spotify/spydra/README.md

 * A Google Compute Platform project with Dataproc enabled
 * A Google Cloud Storage bucket for uploading init-actions
 * A Google Cloud Storage bucket for storing integration test logs
-* A [service account](https://cloud.google.com/compute/docs/access/service-accounts) with editor access to the project and bucket exported as json
+* Json key for a [service account](https://cloud.google.com/compute/docs/access/service-accounts) with editor access to the project and bucket
-* The environment variable `GOOGLE_APPLICATION_CREDENTIALS` pointing at the location of the service account json
+* The environment variable `GOOGLE_APPLICATION_CREDENTIALS` pointing at the location of the service account json key
 * [gcloud](https://cloud.google.com/sdk/gcloud/) authenticated with the service account
 * [gsutil](https://cloud.google.com/storage/docs/gsutil) authenticated with the service account